PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 3-Part 1/README.md

 **Reference Folder: Locust/**

-Execution the command `locust -f locus-Final.py`.
+Execute command `locust -f locus-Final.py`.
 This will start the locust console on `http://127.0.0.1:8089` in the browser

 **Locust UI**